parament-integrator/examples/README.md

 # Example Jupyter notebooks for parament

 Try them out in your browser!
-Simply open them, and click the 'Open in Colab' button.
+Simply follow one of the links below, and then click the 'Open in Colab' button.

 - **[`Parament_colab_test.ipynb`](Parament_colab_test.ipynb)**